meta-llama/llama-stack-client-kotlin/README.md

 sh download-prebuilt-et-lib.sh --unzip
 ```

-Now you will notice that the jni/ , libs/, and AndroidManifest.xml files from the executorch.aar file are present in the local module.
+Now you will notice that the `jni/` , `libs/`, and `AndroidManifest.xml` files from the `executorch.aar` file are present in the local module.
 This way the local client module will be able to realize the ExecuTorch SDK.

 ### Building for Development/Debugging
 If you’d like to contribute to the Kotlin library via development, debug, or add play around with the library with various print statements, run the following command in your terminal under the llama-stack-client-kotlin directory.